henrywerner/henrywerner.github.io/index.md

 <br>
 My name's Henry.
 This is the site I show people so that they'll hire me.

-I'm a aspiring developer and currently studying computer science at the University of Texas at Dallas.
+I'm an aspiring developer and currently studying computer science at the University of Texas at Dallas.
 I specialize in C++ and Java programming, but also have experience in web development and games programming.

 You can find examples of my work on the [projects page](/projects) or over on my [GitHub](https://github.com/henrywerner).
 If you want to get in touch, feel free to reach out to my email.
 <br>